-The following post is from Erin of The Humbled Homemaker:
+The following post is from Erin of The Humbled Homemaker: How to Furnish a House on Craigslist

-Since we were transitioning from a tight missionary budget to an even tighter one-income teacher salary, we knew our choices on furniture would be limited.
+Since we were transitioning from a tight missionary budget to an even tighter one-income teacher salary, we knew our choices of furniture would be limited.
 It was either Walmart (if we could even swing that) or second-hand.

 The more we thought about purchasing our items second-hand, the more excited we became.
-Our few months in Vancouver had taught us much about green living.
+Our few months in Vancouver taught us much about green living.
 We had never recycled before, yet we were required to there.
 And why not be resourceful and reduce some waste by reusing someone else’s old furniture?
 It would be “new” to us, regardless!

 Within a couple of weeks, our empty house had become a home.
-Now, I should clarify that we did have a handful of furniture in storage–a queen-sized mattress, a baby crib and mattress, a recliner, a coffee table and a couple of end tables.
+Now, I should clarify that we did have a handful of furniture in storage–a queen-sized mattress, a baby crib and mattress, a recliner, a coffee table, and a couple of end tables.
 And a friend gave us her old bedroom set.
-But on Craigslist alone we acquired:
+But on Craigslist alone, we acquired:

 - a full-sized, barely-used couch with hide-a-bed–$100